SwiftERM Hyper-personalisation for ecommerce email marketing

 Convenience, again, is the major influencing factor.
 A Forrester Consulting study found that 77% of consumers cite a company valuing their time as the most important component of providing quality customer service.

-Omnichannel marketing delivers that freedom to search and buy from anywhere, at anytime.
+Omnichannel marketing delivers that freedom to search and buy from anywhere, at any time.
 They can check the status of their orders, and check the availability of merchandise at any particular store.
-In short, they are able to control their own customer experience based on their needs, schedule, and preferences.
+In short, they can control their own customer experience based on their needs, schedules, and preferences.

 Savvy shoppers expect a unified experience across all channels.
 An Exolevel study found that 89% of customers cited the importance of being able to choose their sales channel.
 For them, having the ability to choose and combine multiple channels into the shopping process is expected, and they want flexibility.